 Because Bezmenov was tasked with promoting the Soviet system and destabilising the West, the KGB was very much interested in all kinds of methods of ‘dumbing down a population’ so to speak, and of detaching them from the real-world challenges of their society, especially those of a political nature.

 An examination of religious cults was thus something of great interest to the KGB.
 Indeed, such cults, and the perpetuation of the whole new age system itself was seen as something very beneficial to Soviet Russia.
+Were such to be spread throughout the West it was thought that it would greatly help to accelerate the deterioration of Western culture leading to a Marxist-socialist revolution.

 In an interview with Edward G. Griffin, Bezmenov made certain intriguing statements regarding an Indian guru that he became associated with, to study just how such religious systems could be exploited for propaganda purposes.
 In his own words: